ezhivitsa/microservices-starter/src/packages/postgres-storage/SERVICE_API.md

 ### _buildCreateValue(data)

-Method for generating object to save to the mongoDB.
+Method for generating object to save to the postgres.

 #### Arguments